 The test bench was constructed so as to perform high voltage measurements under perfect safety conditions, by means of a remote control area using ﬁber optic links towards the high voltage test area.
 A sophisticated and user-friendly human machine interface allows the tests to be carried out and achieves automatic electrical safety conﬁguration after completion.

 The measurements of power losses and eﬃciency can be carried out with excellent accuracy on the complete frequency range.

 The continual rise of renewable energies around the world and the need to transport this energy over very long distances will result in the predominance of DC grids and meshed DC grids that will complement or replace the traditional AC grids architecture in the near future.
-Those new architectures of DC networks will consist of many power converter structures involving power transformers.
+These new DC network architectures will consist of many power converter structures involving power transformers.